Dreaming381/Latios-Framework-Documentation/Core/Scene Management.md

 Even when using the synchronous API, scene switching does not occur until the next `EarlyUpdate.UpdatePreloading` `PlayerloopSystem`.
-By default, this occurs after `LatiosInitializationSystemGroup` but before `LatiosSimulationSystemGroup`.
-This behavior meant that on the first scene, systems in the `LatiosInitializationSystemGroup` would first see the new `sceneBlackboardEntity`, but would be the last systems to see it for any other scene.
+By default, this occurs after `InitializationSystemGroup` but before `SimulationSystemGroup`.
+This behavior meant that on the first scene, systems in the `InitializationSystemGroup` would first see the new `sceneBlackboardEntity`, but would be the last systems to see it for any other scene.

-To resolve this, all top-level Latios system groups stop executing for the remainder of the frame.
+To resolve this, all top-level system groups stop executing for the remainder of the frame.
 During that time, a special system called `DestroyEntitiesOnSceneChangeSystem` will execute, destroying all entities (including prefabs and disabled entities) except for the `worldBlackboardEntity` and entities with the `DontDestroyOnSceneChangeTag` component.

-Afterward, all systems in the `LatiosInitializationSystemGroup` with `OrderFirst = true` will run (important if you do hybrid stuff), followed by `SceneManagerSystem` which will update itself with the successful scene load.
+Afterward, all systems in the `InitializationSystemGroup` with `OrderFirst = true` will run (important if you do hybrid stuff), followed by `SceneManagerSystem` which will update itself with the successful scene load.
 Finally, the remaining systems will execute as if there was never a pause.